| Saltaire's inscription as a WH site

 Royal Botanic Gardens, Kew (2003)

-If you've never read the document prepared for Saltaire's bid to gain World Heritage status, it's worth downloading.
-It's a large Acrobat file stored on the UNESCO website (and really worth the download time).
+The Nomination File was prepared for Saltaire's bid to gain World Heritage status.
 It has great information about Saltaire's history and architecture as well as some interesting images.

 Download the Nomination File.
 (21.8 mb)